 These dolls are extremely rare and probably the most expensive SL Skipper dolls to be found on the market.
 Even Japanese Skipper in medium condition are saught after by collectors and are sold at a high price.

-From 1964 until 1966 some Japanese Skippers were available in “Dressed Doll Boxes”.
+From 1964 until 1966 Japanese Skippers were also available in “Dressed Doll Boxes”.
 The dolls in these boxes usually came with tan skin (doll markings: Skipper © 1963 Mattel, Inc.) and with some (maybe all) of the regular outfits available for Skipper in the first two years.
 You can find a few pink skin Japanese Dressed Dolls (doll markings: © 1963 Mattel, Inc.) wearing outfits available in 1966 (like, for example: Dream Time).
-In addition, also a dressed doll box with a blonde tan Skipper wearing a kimono was availabe.
+In addition to the regular outfits, a dressed doll box with a tan Skipper wearing a kimono was availabe.
+The dressed dolls were sold for 700 Yen (regular Japanese Skippers in their red and white OSS: 600 Yen).

 The stock number 0950 and the graphics and outside appearance of a Japanese Dressed Doll Box was the same as the one of/on the regular boxes (except for the sticker on the bottom of the box with the number of the outfit enclosed), but they differed from the dressed boxes sold in the US.
 (You can find more info on the U.S. market dressed doll boxes in chapter "Straight Leg Skipper #0950 ...").

 The boxes came with liners.
-The dolls were not sewn into the boxes.
+Unlike the US version dressed dolls, the dolls were not sewn into the boxes.
 The booklet enclosed was made for the Japanese market.
 The bottom of the wire stand that came with that box was round and black and had a gold “Skipper” print on it.

 The Skipper Kimono #S2001 sold in the "Dressed boxes" was also available as a fashion set.
 This set contained a cream-white brocade kimono with gold cranes, a waist sash (obi) in two patterns (one pictured on the Japanese Barbie booklet, the other one was gold and red striped), a clutch purse or drawstring bag made of the same material like the kimono or with red and gold stripes, japanese sandals (pokkuri) and socks (tabi).
 Since this outfit is very rare, it is sold for very high prices.